-This blog post describes the physical range characteristics of wireless networks - in particular, those of LoRaWAN technology.
-The presented information supports the planning process and the evaluation of use cases of LoRaWAN.
+This blog post describes the physical characteristics of wireless networks - in particular those of the LoRaWAN technology - in terms of range.
+The presented information supports the planning process and the evaluation of LoRaWAN use cases.

-Part 1 of the article explains the factors and their correlations that influence the range of radio signals.
-In Part 2 "Range and coverage of LoRaWAN in real-life scenarios” several examples in urban areas will be presented and analyzed.
-It will be published soon.
+Part 1 of the article explains the factors and their interrelationships that influence the radio range.
+Part 2 "Range and coverage of LoRaWAN in practice" shows and evaluates measurement examples from the real environment separately.

-In radio technology, there are essentially three characteristics that can be used to characterize a radio network:
+In radio technology, there are essentially three properties with which a network can be characterized:

-It is difficult to consider all three criteria with the same emphasis, since physical laws set clear limits in this case: For example, LoRaWAN can transmit data over long distances and requires relatively little energy, but has only a low data rate.
+It is difficult to give equal weighting to all three criteria because physical laws set clear limits here: For example, LoRaWAN can transmit data over long distances and requires relatively little energy, but has a low data rate.

-WiFi and Bluetooth, for example, achieve very high data rates, but the energy consumption is comparatively high and their range is very small.
-All smartphone users are well aware of this thirst for energy.
-The base stations of the large telecommunications providers offer high data rates and relatively high ranges, but a large amount of energy must be available for this.
-Therefore the power supply is always a very important planning factor for such installations.
+WiFi and Bluetooth, for example, achieve very high data rates, but the energy consumption is comparatively high and the range very short.
+All users of smartphones are only too well aware of this hunger for energy.
+The base stations of the major telecommunications providers offer high data rates and relatively long ranges, but a large amount of energy must be available for this.
+This is why the power supply is always a very important planning factor in such installations.

-In general, an optimization to a maximum of 2 of the above-mentioned criteria is possible. – Therefore, the decision has to be made which properties are given priority
+In practice, an optimization to a maximum of 2 of the above mentioned criteria is possible. - So you always have to decide which properties have priority.

-The Link budget indicates the quality of a radio transmission channel.
+The link budget, (or the so-called power transmission balance) indicates the quality of a radio transmission channel.

-In the further process, the link budget of LoRaWAN is calculated.
+The link budget of LoRaWAN is then calculated.

-The path loss indicates how much energy is lost in free space at a distance between Tx and Rx.
-The further the distance between Tx and Rx, the lower the level of energy.
+The path loss indicates how much energy is lost in free space over a distance between Tx and Rx.
+The further the distance between Tx and Rx, the lower the energy.
 The path loss is usually represented as follows:

 FSPL = Free Space Path Loss

-d = distance between Tx and Rx in meters
+d = distance between Tx and Rx in metres

-There is also a widely used logarithmic calculation formula for free space path loss:
+There is also a widely used logarithmic calculation formula for free space damping:

-A doubled distance (d) means a path loss of 6dB (in free space).
+A doubling of the distance (d) thus means 6dB of loss (in free space).

-On the receiver side (Rx), the sensitivity of the receiver is the value that affects the link budget.
-The so-called Rx sensitivity describes the minimum possible reception power and tolerance for thermal noise and is calculated as follows:
+On the receiver side (Rx), the sensitivity of the receiver is the quantity that influences the link budget.
+The so-called Rx sensitivity describes the minimum possible receiver power and tolerance for thermal noise and is calculated as follows

 BW = bandwidth in Hz,